Waterloo United

-BVB International Academy Waterloo is a Canadian semi-professional soccer club based in Waterloo, Ontario that plays in the League1 Ontario men's and women's divisions.
+Waterloo United is a Canadian semi-professional soccer club based in Waterloo, Ontario that plays in the League1 Ontario men's and women's divisions.
 Their home stadium is Warrior Field at the University of Waterloo.

-Waterloo United partnered with Borussia Dortmund in 2022, becoming part of their BVB International Academy America program, rebranding the League1 Ontario club under this name.
+Waterloo United partnered with Borussia Dortmund in 2022, becoming part of their BVB International Academy North America program, rebranding the League1 Ontario club under this name.
+From 2022 to 2024, their League1 Ontario teams were known as BVB International Academy Waterloo.

 History

 The club was founded in 1971 as the Waterloo Minor Soccer Club.
 In 2011, the club rebranded as Waterloo United.
 In 2019, the club was awarded the Canada Soccer National Youth Club Licence by the Canadian Soccer Association.